spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `terraform init`
 - `terraform apply -var-file=roles.tfvars`

-**_aws-codecommit-secrets_** contains Terraform modules to setup a secure way to store secret YAML files for use with hubploy.
+**_aws-codecommit-secrets_** contains Terraform modules to setup a secure way to store secret YAML files for use with helm.
 There are two subdirectories in this repository: *kms-codecommit* and *terraform_iam*.

 Clone the repository: